RichardHoughton/afs505_u3/README.md

-This will hold the work for AFS 505 Unit 3.
+This GitHub has all the needed files to run AFS 505 Project 3.